With GM and Ford embracing Tesla's EV charging technology, here's what it means for consumers

 WHAT DO OTHER AUTOMAKERS SAY ABOUT JOINING TESLA?

 It varies.
-Kia and Nissan declined to comment.
+Kia, Nissan and Toyota declined to comment.
 Hyundai said it continues to evaluate its technology but has nothing to announce.
 Stellantis said it's working on a response.
-A message was left for Toyota.
 Volkswagen says it's committed to the CCS standard.
 Electrify America, which was established with money from a VW emissions cheating settlement, plans to double its number of chargers by 2026.
 It now has 840 stations and about 4,000 plugs.